chrisguidry/webcam-texture/README.md

 A [three.js](http://threejs.org/) toy that creates a dynamic texture based on your browser's webcam, then puts it on a spinning globe.

+See a [live demo](https://chrisguidry.github.io/webcam-texture/) of this repository.
+You will need to allow access to your webcam.

 In order to run the sample and play with it, you will need to load it from a webserver.
 The simplest way (that I know of) to do that is to use Python's built-in webserver: